nunobrum/clipin/README.md

-# 🧠 ClipBeast
+# 🧠 clipin

-**ClipBeast** is a pure-Python, cross-platform clipboard utility that supports multiple clipboard formats—text, HTML, and images (where supported)—without third-party dependencies.
+**clipin** is a pure-Python, cross-platform clipboard utility that supports multiple clipboard formats—text, HTML, and images (where supported)—without third-party dependencies.

 ## ✅ Features